Cluster actions

 Fill in a path for the tablespace

-3. On the Host - Component tab that opens, assign new segment hosts to the ADB Segment component.
+1. In the host-component mapping form that opens, assign new segment hosts to the ADB Segment component.
 To do this, click Add hosts in the component section and select hosts in the dialog that opens.

 Map hosts to the ADB Segment component